zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 This might take a while.
-Stack is downloading all required libraries to make an isolated development sandbox (so that we avoid collisions with system installed library versions).
+Stack is downloading all required libraries to make an isolated development sandbox (so that we avoid collisions with system installed library version).
 After it is completed, try to build and run the code to get a bit more familiar with Stack:

 ```